Recognizing Opioid use Disorder in Pregnancy

 Opioids are a type of prescription medicine that is commonly used to treat pain.
 Drugs that fall into this category include morphine, fentanyl, oxycodone, and codeine, to name a few.
 While these drugs are legal and play a role in pain management, they are closely related to heroin and have a high potential for being abused.

 A woman may need to be prescribed opioids during her pregnancy, though in general doctors try to avoid it if possible.
 Reasons for taking a medicine such as oxycodone while pregnant may include having surgery, recovering from a trauma, or dealing with severe kidney stones, for example.

-Occasionally, a person can develop a dependence to these drugs, and unfortunately pregnant women are not immune.
+Occasionally, a person can develop a dependence on these drugs, and unfortunately, pregnant women are not immune.
 Known as opiate use disorder, this is when a person develops the following pattern around opioid use:

 Rather than using older terms such as opioid addiction or dependence, opioid use disorder is the preferred term.
 It can then be broken down into mild, moderate, or severe based on how many symptoms a person has when screened.

 It is important to note that opioids can be used appropriately for medical care, such as in the pregnant woman who needed to have her appendix taken out.
 Not all women who have prescribed opioids for short-term use will go on to develop opioid use disorder, either.
 Additionally, women who do eventually abuse opioids are often a diverse group, coming from all walks of life.